 Here is the NPA theory of personality in a nutshell: The theory was developed on the basis of concepts put forth over fifty years ago by German-American psychiatrist Karen Horney.
 According to the theory, there are three major, genetically determined, character traits that form the basis of personality.
 The traits are sanguinity (N), perfectionism (P) and aggression (A).
 Either trait N or A must be present in any individual, or both may be present.
 Trait P is a modulating trait that may or may not be present.
 Sanguinity (N) is a trait of sociability.
 Individuals with the trait tend to be prone to flushing, blushing, tearfulness, and they smile easily in social circumstances.
 In the extreme, it is a "search for glory", and individuals may display vanity, exhibitionism and show overt narcissistic behavior.
 Individuals having trait N are called "sanguine" types and sometimes, appropriately, "narcissistic" types.
-Aggression (A) is a trait of competitiveness, often physical in nature.
+Aggression (A) is the well-known trait of competitiveness, often physical in nature.
 Individuals having the trait (but not the N trait) tend to be inhibited in sociability and in flushing, blushing, tearfulness and smiling.
 In the extreme, it is a "search for power", and individuals may display physical confrontation, pugnacity and show overtly sadistic behavior.
 Individuals with the trait of aggression instinctively form "pecking orders".
 Individuals lacking trait N are called "non-sanguine" types.
 Perfectionism (P) is a trait that may or may not be present in a given individual.
-Individuals having the trait tend to value order, neatness and symmetry, and may be prone to repetitive behavior.
-In the extreme, the trait may be the cause of obsessive-compulsive mannerisms that may overwhelm other character traits.
+It may be thought of as modulating the traits N and A. Individuals having the P trait tend to value order, neatness and symmetry, and may be prone to repetitive mannerisms.
+In the extreme, the trait may be the cause of obsessive-compulsive behavior that may overwhelm other character traits.
 Individuals lacking trait P are called "non-perfectionistic".
-Traits A and N are associated with rage reactions, namely the "aggressive-vindictive rage" (A-rage) associated with pallor in individuals of light skin color, and the "narcissistic rage" (N-rage) associated with sanguinity.
+Traits A and N are associated with rage reactions, namely the "aggressive-vindictive rage" (A-rage) associated with pallor in individuals of light skin color, and the florid "narcissistic rage" (N-rage) associated with sanguinity.
 The P trait is not associated with a rage reaction.
 The traits A and N form the basis of human ambition, namely the desire to achieve power and glory, respectively.
-An important result is that the theory produces a limited number of discrete character types, according to how the three traits are assorted, and whether the traits are present, absent, or incompletely expressed.
+An important result is that the model produces a limited number of discrete character types, according to how the three traits are assorted, and whether the traits are present, absent, or incompletely expressed.
 This produces three categories of character types: 1) dominant types, 2) passive aggressive types and 3) borderline types.

 Considering the case where all three traits are either absent or fully expressed, we obtain what we call "dominant types":